Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Abstract

 \section{Abstract}

-This paper presents a study that analyzed state-of-the-art vulnerability scanning tools applied to containers.
-We have focused the work on tools following the Vulnerability Exploitability eXchange (VEX) format, which has been introduced to complement Software Bills of Material (SBOM) with security advisories of known vulnerabilities.
-Being able to get an accurate understanding of vulnerabilities found in the dependencies of third-party software is critical for secure soft- ware development and risk analysis.
-Accepting the overwhelming challenge of estimating the precise accuracy and precision of a vul- nerability scanner, we have in this study instead set out to explore how consistently different tools perform.
-By doing this, we aim to assess the maturity of the VEX tool field as a whole (rather than any particular tool).
-We have used the Jaccard and Tversky indices to produce similarity scores of tool performance for several different datasets created from container images.
-Overall, our results show a low level of consistency among the tools, thus indicating a low level of maturity in VEX tool space.
-We have performed a number of experiments to find and explanation to our results, but largely they are inconclusive and further research is needed to understand the underlying causalities of our findings.
+The Vulnerability Exploitability eXchange (VEX) format has been introduced to complement Software Bill of Materials (SBOM) with security advisories of known vulnerabilities.
+VEX gives an accurate understanding of vulnerabilities found in the dependencies of third-party software, which is critical for secure software development and risk analysis.
+In this paper, we present a study that analyzes state-of-the-art VEX-generation tools (Trivy, Grype, DepScan, Scout, Snyk, OSV, Vexy) applied to containers.

+Our study examines how consistently different VEX-generation tools perform.
+By evaluating their performance across multiple datasets, we aim to gain insight into the overall maturity of the VEX-generation tool ecosystem, beyond any single implementation.
+We use the Jaccard and Tversky indices to produce similarity scores of tool results for three different datasets created from container images.
+Overall, our results show a low level of consistency among the tools, thus indicating a low level of maturity in the VEX tool space.
+We perform a number of experiments to explore the impact of different factors on the consistency of the results, with the difference in vulnerability databases queried showing the largest impact.

 \keywords{Vulnerability Exploitability eXchange \and Software Bill of Materials \and Software Supply Chain \and Cybersecurity \and Docker Containers \and Software Vulnerability Management}